andrecaiado/data-air-quality-monitor/README.md

 This project ingests data from OPENAQ Platform (https://openaq.org/) to monitor air quality metrics.

+> [!NOTE]
+> This project is designed to be deployed in Databricks Free Edition, which has certain limitations.
+As such, some configurations and paths have been adjusted accordingly.

 ## Features
 - Ingestion of air quality data from OPENAQ Platform.
 - Configuration of Databricks SQL warehouse for data processing.